Embajada de Australia

 About the position

-We are recruiting an intern to join the Australian Embassy’s Political, Economic, Communications and Public Diplomacy team from 17 March to 18 July 2025.
+We are recruiting an intern to join the Australian Embassy’s Political, Economic, Communications and Public Diplomacy team from 22 September to 19 December 2025, with the possibility of extending to 30 January 2026.
 This will be an opportunity to get broad experience across the Embassy’s policy and public diplomacy work.
-Under general direction, the successful applicant will help in the preparation and implementation of Embassy public diplomacy events, prepare briefings and reports, monitor the press and support the Australian Embassy’s social media engagement.
+Under general direction, the successful applicant will help prepare briefings and reports, monitor the press, prepare and implement Embassy public diplomacy events, and support the Australian Embassy’s social media engagement.

 Key responsibilities of the position include but are not limited to: